What Effect Might User Behavior Information Have on Page Ranking

-If those raw visit frequency numbers are refined to filter out automated agents and to assign double weight to visits from Germany, the order of the pages might change to: second page (effectively 40 visits, since the 10 from Germany count double), first page (effectively 25 visits after filtering out the 15 visits from automated agents), and the third page (effectively 4 visits).
+If those raw visit frequency numbers are refined to filter out automated agents and to assign double weight to visits from Germany, the order of the pages might change to the second page (effectively 40 visits, since the 10 from Germany count double), first page (effectively 25 visits after filtering out the 15 visits from automated agents), and the third page (effectively 4 visits).

 The user behavior information might be combined with either or both the IR scores and the link scores.

-It’s interesting that this patent application was filed on the same day that Google launched the first Panda update, and it’s possible that some aspects of how the Panda approach works might be based upon user behavior information.
+Interestingly, this patent application was filed on the same day that Google launched the first Panda update, and it’s possible that some aspects of how the Panda approach works might be based upon user behavior information.

-It’s also interesting that if you look at the list of questions in relations to Panda that Amit Singhal pointed out as” questions that one could use to assess the ‘quality’ of a page or an article,” they focus upon the “quality” of a user experience on a site.
-Panda does seem to focus upon creating a ranking score based upon features found on a page or site rather than actual user behavior data, as this patent does.
+It’s also interesting that if you look at the list of questions in relations to Panda that Amit Singhal pointed out as” questions that one could use to assess the ‘quality of a page or an article,” they focus upon the “quality” of a user experience on a site.
+Panda does seem to focus on creating a ranking score based upon features found on a page or site rather than actual user behavior data, as this patent does.